-The GCSE Food Preparation and Nutrition course is an exciting and creative course which focuses on practical cooking skills to develop your understanding of nutrition, food sources and the working characteristics of food materials.
-This course will equip students with the knowledge, understanding, skills and encouragement they need to cook.
-It will give them the ability to apply the principles of food science, nutrition and healthy eating.
+GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on the theory of nutrition and food science, and practical cooking skills.
+This ensures students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.
+Food preparation skills are integrated into five core topics: